readingcapital/readingcapital.github.io/volume-1/index.md

 The products of labour not only turn into commodities but also into capital which then confronts the worker.
 At the same time, the worker is reproduced exactly as before: she has nothing but her labour-power which she must sell to capital.

-> 724:1 The capitalist process of production, therefore, seen as a total,
-> connected process, i.e. a process of reproduction, produces not only
-> commodities, not only surplus-value, but it also produces and reproduces the
-> capital-relation itself; on the one hand the capitalist, on the other the
-> wage-labourer.

 ### Chapter 24: The Transformation of Surplus-Value into Capital ###